jbittel/django-mama-cas/docs/templates.rst

    This template is used for CAS 2.0 service and proxy validation responses.
-   Within the body of the authentication success block is an include for adding custom user attributes.
-This include path should point to one of the following three templates implementing different attribute formats:
+   Within the body of the authentication success block is an include for returning custom user attributes.
+These attributes are not part of the official CAS specification, and three different attribute formats have emerged.
+The include path should point to one of these templates:

    **mama_cas/attributes-jasig.xml**